Pydroid is the most easy to use and powerful Python 2 IDE for Android.

 - Full-featured Terminal Emulator, with a readline support (available in pip).

-- Pip package manager and a custom repository for prebuilt wheel packages for heavy libraries, such as numpy, scipy, matplotlib, scikit-learn and jupyter.
+- Pip package manager and a custom repository for prebuilt wheel packages for heavy libraries, such as numpy, scipy and matplotlib

 - Cython support.